darroyolpz/Fan-Scraping-Optimization/README.md

 # BO Fan Selection

-Code for scraping and selecting the fans using the web-service oh Ziehl.
+Code for scraping and selecting fans using Ziehl web-service.